Planning for the Future of Hawk Mountain

 Meet some of the Members

-The Rosalie Edge Society was established to acknowledge individuals who designate $25,000 or more through a planned gift, OR by making an outright gift of cash to support endowment.
+The Rosalie Edge Society was established to honor those select individuals who designate $25,000 or more through a planned gift, OR who make an outright gift of cash to support endowment.
 Like our great founder Rosalie Edge, such donors support the future of Hawk Mountain and leave a legacy.

 - A pin designed exclusively for Rosalie Edge Society members

-- Invitation to a members-only gathering to receive an investors' report from the president of the Sanctuary
+- Invitation to a biannual investors' report from the President and

 Most important, members enjoy the satisfaction of knowing they play a unique and long-lasting role in protecting and promoting birds of prey worldwide.